racedisparityaudit/style-guide/a-z.md

 > Results taken from a low number of responses are more likely to be affected by statistical variation, so observed changes might not reflect real differences.
 As such, caution is needed when interpreting short-term trends in the data, especially for sub-groups (for example, a specific ethnic group, age group and gender).’

-### Social housing

-Use the following boilerplate in ‘What the data measures’ if you need to define social housing:

-> Social housing includes property rented from local authorities (including Arms’ Length Management Organisations and housing action trusts), housing associations, local housing companies, co-operatives and charitable trusts.

 ### Statistical significance

 Specialists understand ‘not statistically significant’ to mean, ‘failing to meet a variety of statistical tests’.
 But for general users it begs more questions than it answers: for example, ‘Why are these results relating to my ethnic group, and the visible differences between my group and other groups, not regarded as important?’